 Based on Platform:

-Here, the Airborne platform is anticipated to record promising market growth during 2022-27.
-Governments worldwide are increasingly inclined toward enabling Machine Learning & AI techniques in fighter jets & Unmanned Aerial Vehicles (UAVs) to defeat next-generation enemy Integrated Air-Defense Systems (IADS).
-Cognitive Warfare Systems are highly efficient in collecting real-time data through Radio Frequency (RF) & machine learning algorithms and offer geographical & political protection against transnational wars.
-Significant investments in airborne warfare are being witnessed globally.
-For instance:
+Of them all, the Airborne platform is anticipated to record promising market growth during 2022-27.
+Governments worldwide are increasingly inclining toward enabling Machine Learning & AI techniques in fighter jets & Unmanned Aerial Vehicles (UAVs) to defeat next-generation enemy Integrated Air-Defense Systems (IADS).
+Cognitive Warfare Systems are highly efficient in collecting real-time data through Radio Frequency (RF) & machine learning algorithms & offer geographical & political protection against transnational wars.

-Army officials, globally, frequently face problems related to false signals and intercepts during a war.
+Army officials globally face frequent problems related to false signals & intercepts during a war.
 An adaptive electronic warfare system cannot combat new or unknown threat environments since it utilizes pre-programmed approaches.
 Thus, according to defense experts, a cognitive electronic warfare system suffices in such a situation as it diminishes potential risks.
-Machine learning algorithms used by the cognitive electronic warfare systems can characterize & assess electromagnetic spectrum signals emitted from enemy radars as either known or unknown threats.
+Machine learning algorithms used by the cognitive electronic warfare systems can characterize & assess electromagnetic spectrum signals emitted from enemy radars as known or unknown threats.
 China, the US, and Russia are the key countries spending substantially on procuring technologically advanced cognitive electronic warfare systems.

-The US Department of Defense budget focused on AI research & development for FY 2020 & FY 2021 was USD 4 billion & USD 841 million, respectively.
-In addition, China is another important country, i.e., significantly investing in AI-based R&D. The EW strategy is a government initiative that focuses on suppressing, degrading, & disrupting the enemy’s electronic equipment.
-The massive amount of data generated by sensors & communication networks has given rise to artificial intelligence to handle it.
+Furthermore, the US Department of Defense budget focused on AI research & development for FY 2020 & FY 2021 was USD4 billion & USD841 million, respectively.
+In addition, China is another important country that is significantly investing in AI-based R&D. The EW strategy is a government initiative that focuses on suppressing, degrading, and disrupting the enemy’s electronic equipment.
+Further, the massive amount of data generated by sensors & communication networks has given rise to artificial intelligence to handle it.

 Since many countries worldwide are witnessing an increasing number of border threats, foreign interventions, & terrorism acts, governments are massively investing in modernizing their defense sectors and strengthening the domestic defense, communication systems, border security, etc. It includes setting up dedicated infrastructure & facilities to integrate such a disruptive warfare ecosystem.
 In the coming years, government spending on such solutions would skyrocket to mitigate the immediate risks.
 For instance: